 Mexico is amazing on so many levels.
 Beaches, food, culture, ancient ruins, nature, cities — it’s just got it all.
 Particularly the southeastern regions are safe and a lot of fun.
 Mexico is easy to recommend, whether you’re after a relaxing holiday or an adventure trip.

 Guatemala has a couple of places with poor security (mainly the capital), but avoid them and you’ll be extremely rewarded.
 Epic volcanoes, waterfalls, the region’s biggest Mayan ruins, and lots of authentic and atmospheric towns await.
-A bit more of a backpacker destination, Guatemala is my personal favourite!
+It’s a bit more of a backpacker destination and one of my personal favourites!

 How I traveled through Central America